PRISON: Unmasking the Criminal Potential of Large Language Models: Appendix

 As large language models (LLMs) advance, concerns about their misconduct in complex social contexts intensify.
-Existing research overlooked the systematic understanding and assessment of their criminal capability in realistic interactions.
-We propose a unified framework PRISON, to quantify LLMs' criminal potential across five dimensions: False Statements, Frame-Up, Psychological Manipulation, Emotional Disguise, and Moral Disengagement.
-Using structured crime scenarios adapted from classic films, we evaluate both criminal potential and anti-crime ability of LLMs via role-play.
+Existing research has overlooked the systematic assessment of LLMs’ criminal potential in realistic interactions, where criminal potential is defined as the risk of producing harmful behaviors such as deception and blame-shifting under adversarial settings that could facilitate unlawful activities.
+Therefore, we propose a unified framework PRISON, to quantify LLMs' criminal potential across five traits: False Statements, Frame-Up, Psychological Manipulation, Emotional Disguise, and Moral Disengagement.
+Using structured crime scenarios grounded in reality, we evaluate both criminal potential and anti-crime ability of LLMs.
 Results show that state-of-the-art LLMs frequently exhibit emergent criminal tendencies, such as proposing misleading statements or evasion tactics, even without explicit instructions.
-Moreover, when placed in a detective role, models recognize deceptive behavior with only 41\% accuracy on average, revealing a striking mismatch between conducting and detecting criminal behavior.
+Moreover, when placed in a detective role, models recognize deceptive behavior with only 44\% accuracy on average, revealing a striking mismatch between expressing and detecting criminal traits.
 These findings underscore the urgent need for adversarial robustness, behavioral alignment, and safety mechanisms before broader LLM deployment.